-Contents

-12.1 Runni ng the observation operator code example 246
+11.1.
+Running the observation operator code example 60

-12.2 Techni cal details
+11.2.
+Technical details (feedback type observation file headers) 61

-12.2.1 Profile feedback type observation file header 248
+11.2.1.
+Profile feedback file 61

-12.2.2 Sea level anomaly feedback type observation file header 250
+11.2.2.
+Sea level anomaly feedback file 63

-12.2.3 Sea surface temperature feedback type observation file header
+11.2.3.
+Sea surface temperature feedback file 65

-12.3 Theore etical details
+11.3.
+Theoretical details 66

-12.3.1 Horizontal interpolation methods 253
+11.3.1.
+Horizontal interpolation and averaging methods 66

-12.3.2 Grid search
+11.3.2.
+Grid search 68

-12.3.3 Parallel aspects of horizontal interpolation 255
+11.3.3.
+Parallel aspects of horizontal interpolation 69

-12.3.4 Vertical interpolation operator
+11.3.4.
+Vertical interpolation operator 69

-12.4 Offline observation operator
+11.4.
+Standalone observation operator 72

-12.4.1 Concept
+11.4.1.
+Concept 72

-12.4.2 Using the offline observation operator 259
+11.4.2.
+Using the standalone observation operator 72

-12.4.3 Configuring the offline observation operator 260
+11.4.3.
+Configuring the standalone observation operator

-12.4.4 Advanced usage

-12.5 Observ vation Utilities
+11.5.
+Observation utilities 73

-12.5.1 Obstools
+11.5.1.
+Obstools .73

-12.5.2 building the obstools
+11.5.2.
+Building the obstools .74

-12.5.3 Dataplot
+11.5.3.
+Dataplot 75

-The observation and model comparison code (OBS) reads in observation files (profile temperature and salinity, sea surface temperature, sea level anomaly, sea ice concentration, and velocity) and calculates an interpolated model equivalent value at the observation location and nearest model timestep.
+The observation and model comparison code, the observation operator (OBS), reads in observation files (profile temperature and salinity, sea surface temperature, sea level anomaly, sea ice concentration, and velocity) and calculates an interpolated model equivalent value at the observation location and nearest model time step.
 The resulting data are saved in a "feedback" file (or files).
 The code was originally developed for use with the NEMOVAR data assimilation code, but can be used for validation or verification of the model or with any other data assimilation system.

-The OBS code is called from nemogcm.F90 for model initialisation and to calculate the model equivalent values for observations on the 0th timestep.
-The code is then called again after each timestep from step.F90.
-The code is only activated if the namelist logical ln_diaobs is set to true.
+The OBS code is called from nemogcm.F90 for model initialisation and to calculate the model equivalent values for observations on the 0th time step.
+The code is then called again after each time step from step.F90.
+The code is only activated if the &namobs (namelist 11.1) namelist logical ln_diaobs is set to true.

-For all data types a 2D horizontal interpolator is needed to interpolate the model fields to the observation location.
+For all data types a 2D horizontal interpolator or averager is needed to interpolate/average the model fields to the observation location.
 For in situ profiles, a 1D vertical interpolator is needed in addition to provide model fields at the observation depths.
-Currently this only works in z-level model configurations, but is being developed to work with a generalised vertical coordinate system.
+This now works in a generalised vertical coordinate system.

-Some profile observation types (e.g. tropical moored buoys) are made available as daily averaged quantities.
-The observation operator code can be set-up to calculated the equivalent daily average model temperature fields using the nn_profdavtypes namelist array.
-Some SST observations are equivalent to a night-time average value and the observation operator code can calculate equivalent night-time average model SST fields by setting the namelist value ln_sstnight to true.
-Otherwise the model value from the nearest timestep to the observation time is used.
+Some profile observation types (e.g.) tropical moored buoys) are made available as daily averaged quantities.
+The observation operator code can be set-up to calculate the equivalent daily average model temperature fields using the nn_profdavtypes namelist array.
+Some SST observations are equivalent to a night-time average value and the observation operator code can calculate equivalent night-time average model SST fields by setting the namelist value $ln_sstnight$ to true.
+Otherwise (by default) the model value from the nearest time step to the observation time is used.

-The code is controlled by the namelist nam_obs.
+The code is controlled by the namelist &namelist 11.1).
 See the following sections for more details on setting up the namelist.

-Section 12.1 introduces a test example of the observation operator code including where to obtain data and how to setup the namelist.
-Section 12.2 introduces some more technical details of the different observation types used and also shows a more complete namelist.
-Section 12.3 introduces some of the theoretical aspects of the observation operator including interpolation methods and running on multiple processors.
-Section 12.4 describes the offline observation operator code.
-Section 12.5 introduces some utilities to help working with the files produced by the OBS code.
+In section 11.1 a test example of the observation operator code is introduced, including where to obtain data and how to setup the namelist.
+In section 11.2 some more technical details of the different observation types used are introduced, and we also show a more complete namelist.
+In section 11.3 some of the theoretical aspects of the observation operator are described including interpolation methods and running on multiple processors.
+In section 11.4 the standalone observation operator code is described.
+In section 11.5 we describe some utilities to help work with the files produced by the OBS code

-12.1 Running the observation operator code example
+11.1.
+Running the observation operator code example

-This section describes an example of running the observation operator code using profile data which can be freely downloaded.
+In this section an example of running the observation operator code is described using profile observation data which can be freely downloaded.
 It shows how to adapt an existing run and build of NEMO to run the observation operator.
+Note also the observation operator and the assimilation increments code are run in the ORCA2_ICE_OBS_SETTE test.